 - Fixed remuneration;

 - Annual performance incentives; and

-- Where a specific business need arises, retention incentives are offered through options or retention bonuses.
+- Where a specific business need arises, retention incentives and bonuses are offered.

 There is no requirement for either the Managing Director or Key Management Personnel to hold shares in the Company.

 Executive remuneration and the terms of employment are reviewed annually having regard to personal and corporate performance, contribution to long-term growth, relevant comparative information and independent expert advice.
 As well as base salary, remuneration packages include superannuation, performance related bonuses and may include fringe benefits.